-Unused (clean) lubricating oils are not regulated under TDG; however, waste lubricating oils, as a result of use in older Comments:
+Comments: Unused (clean) lubricating oils are not regulated under TDG; however, waste lubricating oils, as a result of use in older engines with lead bearings, can contain quantities of metals such as lead, barium or vanadium.
+Testing may be required.